 Are Opportunity Zones a Good Investment?

 The Ohio Opportunity Zones program will create enormous investment opportunities in communities that are in desperate need of an economic boost.
 Rather than channeling taxpayer money into low-income census tracts, the program will fuel business development through private gains held by U.S. households.
-Investors can take advantage of capital gains instantly and long-term.
+Investors can take advantage of capital gains instantly and in the long term.

 How does the Ohio Opportunity Zones program differ from other programs that attempt to stimulate commercial investments?

-• Opportunity Funds can self-certify without approval from the U.S. Treasury Department.
+- Opportunity Funds can self-certify without approval from the U.S. Department of the Treasury.

 With less reliance on government, there will be fewer regulations placed on investors.
 Less restriction frees them up to invest more, generate a healthy profit, and provide job and economic opportunities for communities.